Why Your Car Hesitates When Accelerating From Stop: 11 Reasons

-Therefore, if there is any issue with any of the engine components that control such a mechanism for igniting the fuel and airflow supply, the engine will not get enough power when needed, thus making the car hesitates when accelerating from stop.
+Therefore, if there is any issue with any of the engine components that control such a mechanism for igniting the fuel and airflow supply, the engine will not get enough power when needed, thus making the car hesitate when accelerating from stop.

 The reasons for this issue can be quite a long list.
 Inspect the following components in turn when you experience the issue of car slow to accelerate after stopping:

-1. The Air Filter
+1. The air filter

-One of the most common reasons that makes your car hesitates when accelerating from stop, and the easiest one to fix, is a dirty air filter.
+One of the most common reasons that makes your car hesitate when accelerating from a stop, and the easiest one to fix, is a dirty air filter.
 Your engine needs a constant supply of air to run, and the air part of that equation can be affected quite a bit if the air filter is dirty and clogged with dust buildup.

-2. Mass Airflow Sensor
+2. Mass airflow sensor

 This is the next component to inspect after you’ve ruled out the air filter.

 The mass airflow sensor keeps track of the volume of air entering the engine and reports the information to the ECU (Engine Control Unit).
 The computer uses that information to decide the corresponding amount of fuel the fuel injectors should deliver.